sandarika/labubananas/README.md

 - **Video conferencing integration** for remote meetings
 - **Analytics dashboard** for union organizers

-By scaling responsibly, Bunch Up has the potential to become a **cornerstone platform for digital labor organization worldwide.**
+By scaling responsibly, BunchUp has the potential to become a **cornerstone platform for digital labor organization worldwide.**

 ---